nathanjchan/miracle/README.md

 sh deploy_infrastructure.sh
 ```

 After a few minutes, everything should be deployed in the real cloud.
-In Terminal, you should see the link to the load balancer, like this `web-alb-1457933108.us-east-1.elb.amazonaws.com`.
-This is where the frontend website is hosted.
+In Terminal, you should see the link to the load balancer where you can access the frontend, like this `http://web-alb-1152114135.us-east-1.elb.amazonaws.com/` (this link works; it goes to the frontend hosted on my AWS account).

 The Terraform AWS configuration will:
 - Create an AWS VPC: the VPC has two public and two private subnets